dantunesd/customer-favorite-products/README.md

 node src/index.js
 ```

 A Postman collection can be [found here](https://github.com/dantunesd/customer-favorite-products/blob/main/docs/customer-favorite-products.postman_collection.json) to help you with the requests.
+See how to import [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).

 ---